The Writing Center

 To meet with a Writing Center Fellow, make an appointment using one of the links below.
 Come with whatever you've got—an assignment, ideas, rough notes, or a partial or full draft.

-Open to all undergraduates, graduate students, postdocs, and faculty working on writing of any kind and at any stage in the process.
+Open to all undergraduates and graduate students working on writing of any kind and at any stage in the process.

-Bring a prompt to brainstorm, a full draft, the beginnings of a cover letter, grant proposal, personal statement, creative piece, or oral presentation!
+Bring a prompt to brainstorm, a rough draft of an essay, a cover letter, a grant proposal, a personal statement, a creative piece, or an oral presentation!

 These appointments are reserved for:

-• Undergraduate juniors and seniors working on independent work.
+• Undergraduate juniors and seniors working on independent work or applications for graduate school or fellowships.
 Bring ideas for a junior paper, a thesis funding proposal, or selections from a thesis!

-• Graduate students, postdocs, and faculty working on research-based writing.
-Bring ideas for a seminar paper or conference presentation, a full draft of an article, or selections from a dissertation!
+• Graduate students, postdocs, faculty, and staff working on writing related to their research and teaching.
+Bring ideas for a seminar paper or conference presentation, a grant or fellowship proposal, a draft of an article, or selections from a dissertation!

 Questions?